 This lower expectation can be both a good thing and a bad thing.

 The lower expectation means the fans and the team don’t expect too much from the full-back when they have the ball.
-This removes some of the pressure than other players live with throughout each game.
+This removes some of the pressure that other players live with throughout each game.

 But conversely, it can also mean that a full-back doesn’t push themselves to meet high expectations placed on them.
 This can hold a player back from being the best they could be.